YaoYinYing/PaddleHelix/apps/protein_folding/helixfold3/README.md

 * `config-name` - The name of the configuration file you would like to use.
 * `input` - Input data in the form of JSON.
 Input pattern in `./data/demo_*.json` for your reference.
 * `output` - Model output path.
 The output will be in a folder named the same as your `--input_json` under this path.
-* `CONFIG_DIFFS.preset` - Model name in `./helixfold/model/config.py`.
-Different model names specify different configurations.
-Mirro modification to configuration can be specified in `CONFIG_DIFFS` in the `config.py` without change to the full configuration in `CONFIG_ALLATOM`.
+* `CONFIG_DIFFS.preset` - Adjusted model config preset name in `./helixfold/model/config.py:CONFIG_DIFFS`.
+The preset will be updated into final model configuration with `CONFIG_ALLATOM`.
 * `CONFIG_DIFFS.*` - Override model any configuration in `CONFIG_ALLATOM`.

 ### Understanding Model Output